 Disclaimer: Due to COVID-19 concerns, many events might be canceled, postponed, or changed into limited versions, sometimes at very short notice.
 Please check with event organizers directly for the latest updates (view the "External Resources" section below).

 Milwaukee Holiday Lights Festival is a six-week celebration that gives downtown Milwaukee a boost of Christmas spirit and color.
 Thousands of lights and animated displays decorate Cathedral Square Park, Zeidler Union Square, and Pere Marquette Park.
 Sparkling rooflines, harp lamp lighting, and suspended garlands transform the city into a winter wonderland.
 Don't miss the street chandeliers on Wisconsin Avenue and Mason Street.
 Take a tour on a Jingle Bus from Thursday through Sunday to see all the beautiful sights.

 The Milwaukee Holiday Lights Festival has been taking place since the 1990s.
-Its epicentre is Pere Marquette Park where visitors can see a holiday variety show and the largest switch-on ceremony in the city with plenty of entertainment and activities for everybody.
+Its epicenter is Pere Marquette Park.
+Visitors can see a holiday variety show and the largest switch-on ceremony in the city with plenty of entertainment and activities for everybody.
 On certain days, Santa and Mrs. Claus are available for Cocoa with the Clauses.

-Zeidler Union Square another must-see location of the festival.
-The square hosts an amazing lighted living room set.
-This location sparkles and shines inviting visitors for their holiday snapshots!
-You can get here by the Jingle Bus and a small walk from the Warming House at The Avenue.
+Zeidler Union Square is another must-see location of the festival.
+The square hosts a unique lighted living room set.
+This location sparkles and shines, inviting visitors for their holiday snapshots!
+You can get here by the Jingle Bus and a short walk from the Warming House at The Avenue.
 Pere Marquette Park is one more sparkling destination in Milwaukee.
 A holiday extravaganza starts in mid-November with a majestic tree and plenty of light for a leisurely wintertime stroll.